 Thought provoking and comprehensive look into the near and distant future.
 Many ideas and concepts were already well presented in “Sapiens” and that’s probably why I haven’t enjoyed it as much I had expected.
 Nevertheless the book is clear and engaging.
 Yuval is hardcore motherfucker!

 Surely You're Joking, Mr. Feynman!
 (1985) by Richard P. Feynman

 Now I fully understand all the fuss about this book.
-Of course, I was skeptical at first, and with a
+Of course, I was skeptical at first, and

 great feeling of shame must I admit I’ve never heard about this guy in any other context but the